publiccodenet/jitsi-community/README.md

 cp mod_auth_sql_hashed.lua /usr/lib/prosody/modules/
 ```

-Edit the prosody configuration for the jitsi meet instance.
+Edit the Prosody configuration for the Jitsi instance.
-This involves setting the prosody instance to use the auth_sql_hashed and adding an auth_sql block to the credentials to the prosody sql user you created earlier.
+This involves setting the Prosody instance to use the auth_sql_hashed and adding an auth_sql block to the credentials to the Prosody sql user you created earlier.
 In the configuration block for the Prosody host used by your Jitsi instance.
 ```lua
         authentication = "sql_hashed"
         auth_sql = { driver = "MySQL", database = "accountmanager", username = "prosody", password = "<prosody sql user password>", host = "localhost"
 ```
-Restart the prosody instance.
+Restart the Prosody instance.

-Test that a user that is added in Django can log into jitsi-meet.
+Test that a user that is added in Django can log into Jitsi.

 ## References
 The following sources were consulted to create the installation guide: